 Signing up for a Broadband Plan With Orange

 If you're interested in an Orange broadband deal, get started by calling 3900.

 To sign up for an Internet plan with Orange, you will need to provide the exact same information than as for mobile plans, as stated above.
-You may also want to test your phone line to determine whether you are eligible to fibre optic, ADSL on satellite technology only.
-This can be done so over the phone by an Orange advisor, in an Orange boutique, or on the Orange website via the fibre eligibility test (you just need to enter your home address).
+You may also want to test your phone line to determine whether you are eligible to optical fiber, ADSL on satellite technology only.
+This can be done so over the phone by an Orange advisor, in an Orange boutique, or on the Orange website via the fiber eligibility test (you just need to enter your home address).

 Cancelling a Phone or Internet Plan With Orange

 If you've decided for whatever reason you want to put a term to your contract with Orange, you can do so:

 - Via your Orange online account